jar-o/api-read-cache/README.md

 Also, `run.py` takes a single optional parameter, that of the PORT number.
 If you omit this, it will default to `5000`.

-Additionally, the Redis server may require a password.
+Additionally, your Redis server may require a password.
 In that case you can set the `CACHE_PASSWORD` environment variable.

 ### Configuration